Content:

 This module is aimed at simplifying things for developers to be more productive and for those who didn’t work with js before to do client side validation easily.
 It’s also intended to support a lot of validation needs and make it easier for developers to use validation.
 The module works as follows:

-1. There’s a startup plugin called StartUp and the method onApplicationStartup() is overriden.
-It searches the models directory and returns all the file names ending with .class.
+- There’s a startup plugin called StartUp and the method onApplicationStartup() is overriden.
+It searches the

-3. It checks for the validation annotations on the fields returned and map them to their corresponding validation strings ,that will be used in html, in a hashmap singleton in the MapSignleton.java.
+Entityorsiena.Tableand the fields annotated withsiena.Column.
+Then it loads the classes and retrieves all the fields. - It checks for the validation annotations on the fields returned and map them to their corresponding validation strings ,that will be used in html, in a hashmap singleton in the

 The supported annotations can be extended and more annotations can be added (I wish so).
 The validation library used is very flexible and can be extended easily.
 Also the module supports ajax validations per form or per field and custom functions.
 If anyone has anymore suggestions, ideas or whatever feel free to comment or suggest.